Japanese Market Declines () | aktiencheck.de

 dpa-AFX

-TOKYO (dpa-AFX) - The Japanese stock market is declining on Friday for a second straight day, following the lackluster cues from Wall Street and on a stronger yen.
+TOKYO (dpa-AFX) - The Japanese stock market is declining on Thursday despite the positive lead overnight from Wall Street as a stronger yen weighed on exporters' shares.

+The lack of clarity on U.S. President-elect Donald Trump's policies despite his first press conference yesterday also weighed on investor sentiment.

-Among the major exporters, Sony is adding 0.7 percent, while Canon is declining 0.3 percent, Toshiba is down 0.1 percent and Panasonic is losing 0.7 percent.
+Among the major exporters, Toshiba is declining 2 percent and Canon is losing 0.3 percent, while Panasonic is advancing almost 1 percent and Sony is adding 0.5 percent.

-Toyota is declining almost 2 percent after U.S. President-elect Donald Trump threatened to raise taxes on the automaker over its plans to build cars in Mexico for sale in the U.S. market.

-Other automakers are also weak.
-Honda is lower by more than 1 percent and Yamaha is losing almost 3 percent, while Mitsubishi Motors as well as Mazda Motor are down 2 percent each.
+Among the major automakers, Toyota is down 0.7 percent, while Honda is edging up less than 0.1 percent.

-In the banking sector, Mitsubishi UFJ Financial is down more than 1 percent.
-Fast Retailing is losing more than 5 percent.
+In the banking sector, Mitsubishi UFJ Financial is lower by 0.6 percent and Fast Retailing is declining 1 percent.

-In the oil space, Inpex is losing more than 1 percent and JX Holdings is down almost 1 percent.
+In the oil space, Inpex is rising 0.3 percent and JX Holdings is adding almost 2 percent after crude oil prices rebounded overnight.

-Among the other major gainers, Nichirei Corp. is gaining almost 3 percent and Kyowa Hakko Kirin is rising more than 2 percent.
-On the flip side, JFE Holdings is losing 3 percent and T&D Holdings is down almost 3 percent.
+Among the other major gainers, Tokuyama Corp. is rising 2 percent and Ube Industries is advancing almost 2 percent.
+On the flip side, FamilyMart UNY Holdings is losing 7 percent, Konami Holdings is down 4 percent and Astellas Pharma is lower by almost 4 percent.

+Seven & I Holdings plans to triple its store count in China's inland areas by 2020.
+However, the retailer's shares are losing more than 2 percent.

+On the economic front, the Ministry of Finance said that Japan posted a current account surplus of 1.415 trillion yen in November, climbing 28.0 percent on year.
+The headline figure was shy of expectations for a surplus of 1.460 trillion yen and down from 1.719 trillion yen in October.

+Japan's trade balance for November showed a surplus of 313.4 billion yen - exceeding forecasts for 254.4 billion yen and down from 587.6 billion yen in the previous month.

+The Bank of Japan said that overall bank lending in Japan was up 2.6 percent on year in December, coming in at 509.555 trillion yen.
+That beat forecasts for an increase of 2.5 percent and was up from 2.4 percent in November.

-In the currency market, the U.S. dollar traded in the upper 115 yen-range on Friday.
+In the currency market, the U.S. dollar traded in the lower 115 yen-range on Thursday.

-On Wall Street, stocks closed mixed in a lackluster session Thursday ahead of the release of the closely-watched Labor Department's monthly jobs report on Friday.
-A report released by payroll processor ADP this morning showed weaker than expected private sector job growth in the month of December.
+On Wall Street, stocks closed higher in a volatile session on Wednesday, with the S&P 500 reaching a new high for the session.
+The volatility seen on Wall Street was partly in reaction to President-elect Donald Trump's comments during his first press conference in several months.

-The major European markets ended slightly higher on Thursday.
-While the U.K.'s FTSE 100 Index inched up by 0.1 percent, the French CAC 40 Index and the German DAX Index both closed just above the unchanged line.
+The major European markets all moved to the upside on Wednesday.
+While the French CAC 40 Index closed just above the unchanged line, the U.K.'s FTSE 100 Index edged up by 0.2 percent and the German DAX Index rose by 0.5 percent.

-Crude oil futures rose for a second day Thursday after government data confirmed a big drop in U.S. oil stockpiles.
-WTI oil for February climbed $0.50, or 0.9 percent, to settle at $53.76 a barrel on the New York Mercantile Exchange.
+Crude oil prices rebounded Wednesday after falling sharply over the previous two sessions.
+WTI crude for February delivery surged up $1.43 to close at $52.25 a barrel on the New York Mercantile Exchange.

 Copyright RTT News/dpa-AFX